Tax Classifications For Workers: Employees, Independent Contractors, Statutory Employees, and Statutory Nonemployees

 Statutory Nonemployees

 IRC §3508 defines another type of worker called a statutory nonemployee who is treated as an independent contractor.
 Statutory nonemployees are not treated as employees for FICA, FUTA, or federal income tax withholding.
-So, in essence, they are independent contractors in all respects, as long as they do not qualify as common-law employees, in which case, the statutory nonemployee provisions do not apply.
+So, in essence, they are independent contractors in all respects, if they do not qualify as common-law employees, in which case, the statutory nonemployee provisions do not apply.

-Statutory nonemployees include only 3 types of salespeople paid a commission or percentage of sales that composes at least 90% of their income, and that does not depend on the number of hours worked:
+Statutory nonemployees include only 3 types of salespeople paid a commission or percentage of sales that composes at least 90% of their income and not depending on the number of hours worked:

-2. direct sellers of consumer products to consumers, if the sales takes place outside of a retail store or showroom, such as door-to-door sales, or of products for resale in the home; also includes the delivery of newspapers
+- direct sellers of consumer products to consumers, if the sales occur outside of a retail store or showroom, such as door-to-door sales, or of products for resale in the home; also includes the delivery of newspapers

 Like the statutory employee, statutory nonemployees report income and expenses on Schedule C, Profit or Loss from Business.